 Nice is truly the crown jewel of the south of France.
 While many people pass through this large city on their way to the more quaint small towns along the French Riviera, there are plenty of awesome things to do in Nice itself, too!

-Nice, France is a southern coastal city with a unique lifestyle and traditions, and it’s one of the major tourism destinations in Europe.
+Nice, France is a southern coastal city with a unique lifestyle and traditions, and it’s one of the major tourist destinations in Europe.
 It is one of the wealthiest cities in terms of culture and things to do!
 If you have Nice planned on your bucket list as your next destination, there are endless things to do in Nice during your visit.

 Nice is located in the coastal Provence-Alpes-Côte d’Azur region of France in the Alpes-Maritimes department.
 The city has a rich history with scholars dating its discovery in the early 18th century by noblemen looking for a winter resort along the Mediterranean ever since it has gained popularity as a vacation destination.
 German philosopher Friedrich Nietzsche even spent six winters in Nice.